rzw2/mlx75027_config/README.md

 For comment, assistance or bug reporting (or the correct interpretation of the datasheet) please contact Refael Whyte, r.whyte@chronoptics.com

 [Chronoptics](https://www.chronoptics.com) designs and develops 3D time-of-flight depth sensing cameras, contact us for any of your 3D ToF needs.

+# Features yet to support
+List of features not yet supported
+    - If selecting Flip or Mirror the ROI needs to be reversed
+    - Set the PN9 test pattern
+    - Output the boot sequence registers